techmaida/techmaida.github.io/_posts/2021-03-30-importance-cicd-on-devops.markdown

 Using the knowledge of building, testing and integrating continuously, Jez Humble and David Farley extended this whole concept to deliver continuously (CD) and create a new discipline in software engeneering.
 This practice defines a new implementation pipeline to ensure that source code and infrastructure are always implementable state.

-Toyota Kata is a book written by Mike Rother that describes how he was surprised when he noticed that no companies of the automobile field achieved the same level of perfection that Toyota has and that's the target of this study.
+Toyota Kata is a book written by Mike Rother which describes how he was surprised when he noticed that no companies of the automobile field achieved the same level of perfection that Toyota has and that's the target of his study.
 In this book he explains that each organization has its owns work routines, but to achieve perfection is necessary to create a structure focused on the daily practice of work improvement.
 And the truth is, you are already familiar with japanese practice of Kata.

 Don't believe me !?
 See the picture below.